Skip to main content Skip to local navigation

 Not open to: Undergraduate students who speak English with native proficiency.

 Descriptions: This course provides an introduction to topics in the social sciences for students from an ESL background.
-The content focusses on social issues and the diversity of human experience while addressing the development of English language communication skills essential for academic success.
+The content focuses on social issues and the diversity of human experience while addressing the development of English language communication skills essential for academic success.
 The approach is interdisciplinary and aims to foster critical thought, broaden perspectives and develop understanding of rhetorical patterns and styles.

 Note: This is an approved LA&PS General Education course: Social Science.